 – Multitask while waiting by calling customer support and speaking with an airline representative simultaneously.

-While airlines may not always provide compensation for flight delays and cancellations, passengers can take proactive to minimize the impact of these disruptions.
-By understanding airline policies, knowing their rights as passengers, and following the provided by experts, travelers can reduce the stress and cost associated with unexpected changes to their travel plans.
+While airlines may not always provide compensation for flight delays and cancellations, passengers can take proactive steps to minimize the impact of these disruptions.
+By understanding airline policies, knowing their rights as passengers, and following the tips provided by experts, travelers can reduce the stress and cost associated with unexpected changes to their travel plans.